infobaleen/infobaleen.github.io/docs/Platform/Analytics/Dashboards.md

 ### Histogram
 A histogram is a graphical representation that shows data in specified ranges as vertical bins.
-It's similar to a bar chart.

 ![image](https://user-images.githubusercontent.com/103515314/169790400-89b40628-b7b3-4bd9-b98d-0795c974f512.png){: style="width:400px"}

 ### Date filter
 The `Date filter` lets you adapt your dashboards to only show data for a chosen period of time, there are some premade limits, for example last week, last year etc. These can be found and chosen on the top of the date filter box after pressing it, you can also select a specified range of days by using the calendar.

 ![image](https://user-images.githubusercontent.com/103515314/169789844-0fc3eb0c-c776-4623-b016-f473464ffbda.png){: style="width:400px"}